 The last few blogs have covered how we can stay attuned to our children by accepting and respecting their emotional experiences.
 Another very important practice that often gets overlooked when we talk about working with children is self reflecting on our own experience.
+Psychologist and DIR/Floortime Expert and Training Leader, Dr. Andrea Davis from the Greenhouse Therapy Center in Pasadena, California joins us to present a practice from her co-authored User’s Guide to the DIR Model, the book we discussed a few weeks back.
+We discuss the practice A.10 Self-Reflect: Take a Reflective Stance Towards Yourself which you can use in your Floortime sessions.
+I reflected on the Floortime session with my son, completed the worksheet, and discussed the process of applying this practice myself.

 Self-reflection is the cornerstone of the ninth functional emotional developmental capacity (FEDC 9).
 In neurotypical development, this capacity begins to appear in adolescence, but even many adults do not reach this stage if conditions do not support its development.
 As a caregiver, promoting your own growth at this 9th capacity will go a long way in supporting your child’s functional emotional development.